Skip to main content

 Use the type field on the action specification to distinguish between create, update, delete, and custom actions.

-In the following subsections we provide examples for each of these action types.
+In the following subsections we provide examples for each of these action types and review our API reference for more info.

 Create